-During the festival, Coca-Cola and AB InBev do uphold the traditional recycling scheme.
+We uphold the traditional recycling scheme.
 As always, 20 empty plastic cups or PET bottles are worth one drink coupon if exchanged, and this is also the case outside the festival park and at The Hive.

 The Red Cross will help with incidents of all kinds, minor and major!
 Red Cross stations are clearly marked on the festival grounds.
 The MUG Leuven is also available around the clock.